Do you use a regular mouse or an ergonomic mouse?

 The wire is ~4.4 feet long which is sufficient to work with.
 The mouse gets connected to your system with a standard USB 2.0.

-The company claims that the buttons respond to light force, however, are firm enough not to get clicked accidently.
+The company claims that the buttons respond to light force, however, are firm enough not to get clicked accidentally.

 This mouse works with Windows, Linux, and Mac.

-It’s a bit pricey as compared with other ergonomic mouse.
+It’s a bit pricey as compared with other ergonomic mouse covered in this article.

-One issue with Hippus Handshoe ergonomic mouse is that it is made of moulded plastic which is not the most comfortable for your hand.
+One issue with Hippus Handshoe ergonomic mouse is that it is made of molded plastic which is not the most comfortable for your hand.

 What to Consider when buying an Ergonomic Mouse?

 There are different ergonomic mouse listed in this review with slight variations in the shapes.
-For example, there are vertical mouse, horse shoe shaped mouse, slightly twisted ergonomic shape, etc.
+For example, there is a vertical mouse, horseshoe-shaped mouse, slightly twisted ergonomic shape, etc.

 If you’re already suffering from carpal tunnel or any other wrist/hand pain issues, I suggest you opt for a vertical mouse.
-Anker 2.4G vertical mouse is my top pick for a vertical ergonomic mouse .
+Anker 2.4G vertical mouse is my top pick for a vertical ergonomic mouse (its vertical shape makes it one of the best ergonomic mouse for pinky pain).

 DPI stands for Dots Per Inch.
 It is a measure of the sensitivity of a mouse.